 Halloween was originally called All Hallows' Eve which means the evening before All Saints' Day.
 "Hallow" is an Old English word for "saint".
 This was shortened to Hallowe'en and finally to Halloween.

-All Souls' Day was created for NOV-2 to honor faithful Christians who had died but were not saints.
+was created for NOV-2 to honor faithful Christians who had died but were not saints.
 The three days from OCT-31 to NOV-2 was given the name Hallow Tide.

 Some Evangelical Christian churches offer alternative methods of celebrating Halloween: Some urge their members to distribute Bible tracts along with or instead of candy treats.